 The following is a parable the Lord gave me when I was a young disciple.
 While I have preached it a few times, I always felt it was something He gave me for my own life, to serve as a reminder of how easily His blessing can become something it was never intended to become.

-Like most parables, it all happened long ago . . .
+Like most parables, it all happened long ago. . .

 A long time ago, in a remote part of the kingdom, lived a young man named Nigel.
 He had an infectious grin and a streak of kindness that ran almost as deep as his love for God.
 It was obvious to all who met him that the favor of the Lord rested squarely upon his life.
 He worked hard for the local blacksmith, but always found time to visit a quiet place, where he would go to seek the Lord.
-He often asked for someone special with whom he could share his cherished place.
-He laid out his heart's desire before the Lord, and after a long wait, he was able to take a beautiful young gal named Nell to see Cherry Lane.
-She loved it immediately.
+He could sing aloud without any fear of being overheard by anyone other than the deer who ventured out into the meadows, cocking their ears and flagging their tails as they listened to him raise his voice aloud in worship to the Lord.